shutas/playground/LLM/README.md

 It's a small chat application that queries Cisco's new security AI model Foundations-Sec-8B.

 ### Prerequisites
 This chatbot is powered by a local LLM, so I didn't put it inside a container.
-You'd need to set a few things up to run this application smoothly.
+You'd need a few things for this application to run.

-1. Hardware recommendations
+1. Good hardware
    - Storage: 50GB (Although 30GB worked for me)
    - RAM: 16GB
   (So you definitely need to run something more than a t2.micro LOL...
-I used g4dn.4xlarge)
+I used a g4dn.4xlarge)
-2. Python dependencies (pip commands below)
+2. Python dependencies (Install them with pip - commands below)
 ```
 pip install torch
 pip install git+https://github.com/huggingface/transformers